-When you’re trying to manage a household and care for a baby, it can be easy to let your self care routine go!
+When you’re trying to manage a household and care for a baby, it can be easy to let your self-care routine go!
 If you’re trying to get back on track with your personal wellness routine after having a baby, start with your skin!
 The condition of your skin says a lot about you - be sure to care for it!
 Even busy, tired mamas can have beautiful, glowing skin by following this simple routine.

 Skincare: The Basics

 Use a gentle cleanser in the morning before you apply makeup and at night before you go to bed.
 Using a cleanser can help remove any dirt buildup, makeup residue, sweat, or other substances that can clog your pores and cause breakouts.
-You don’t need to buy a cleanser with harsh alcohols or abrasive microbeads - stick to something simple, especially if you have sensitive skin!
+You don’t need to buy a cleanser with harsh alcohol or abrasive microbeads - stick to something simple, especially if you have sensitive skin!

 A good moisturizer replenishes the water content on your skin by trapping the moisture on the topmost layer of the skin.
 You can use moisturizer in the morning and at night.
 There are different types of moisturizers based on your skin type - oily, dry, or combination.
 Cleansing and toning your skin can dry it out easily, so finding a good moisturizer can be extremely beneficial.
 If you plan to use makeup, apply your moisturizer first.
-Some moisturizers are even color-tinted, and can replace your foundation.
+Some moisturizers are even color-tinted and can replace your foundation.

 Damage from the sun can be the fastest way to age your skin.
 Keep your skin l looking healthy and hydrated with a good sunscreen.
 Many moisturizers contain sunscreen already, and if yours does, you can skip this step.
-Remember to use sunscreen even in the winter time.
+Remember to use sunscreen even in the wintertime.

 5. Eye Cream

 Eye cream reduces or erases signs of aging from fine lines, dark circles, or wrinkles.
 Most people start using an eye cream in their 30’s, but this is a matter of personal preference.
-If baby is keeping you up at all hours of the night, chances are, you suffer from dark circles and under eye swelling.
+If the baby is keeping you up at all hours of the night, chances are, you suffer from dark circles and under-eye swelling.
 Investing in a quality eye cream can help reduce the appearance of under-eye dark spots!

 6. Spot Treatment